 Note: This graph shows the 7-day moving average of RSV cases per 100,000 people in the WA health regions for 2024 by optimal date of onset, received by the DoH, WA (through WANIDD) to the end of the current reporting week.

-The number of RSV cases reported as hospitalised in the past week remained stable in adults and decreased in children (Figure 13).
+The number of RSV cases reported as hospitalised in the past week decreased in adults and children (Figure 13).